A Just-In-Time Networking Framework for Minimizing Request-Response Latency of Wireless Time-Sensitive Applications: Experimental Results

-We next show the ${W_c}$ of the JIT system and baseline system (except $\rm{JIT system}_3$) in Fig. \ref{fig_9}.
-In Fig. \ref{fig_9} (a), we only plot the ${W_c}$ once for every $100$ TDMA frames.
-From Fig. \ref{fig_9} (a), we have the following observations: \begin{enumerate}[(i)] \item The ${W_c}$ of $\rm{JIT system}_1$, $\rm{JIT system}_2$ and $\rm{JIT system}_3$ are stable and roughly the same. \item The ${W_c}$ of $\rm{Baseline system}_2$ wraps from the minimum to the maximum repeatedly.
+We next show the ${W_c}$ of the JIT system and baseline system (except $\rm{JIT}_3$) in Fig. \ref{fig_9}.
+In Fig. \ref{fig_9}, we only plot the ${W_c}$ once for every $100$ TDMA frames.
+From Fig. \ref{fig_9}, we have the following observations: \begin{enumerate}[(i)] \item The ${W_c}$ of $\rm{JIT}_1$, $\rm{JIT}_2$ and $\rm{JIT}_3$ are stable and roughly the same.
+Specifically, we can see that despite the fluctuations of processing delays due to preemptions, the ${W_c}$ of the JIT system only fluctuates within a small range around $30\mu \rm{s}$ (the value of ${ST}_{\rm{target}}$).
+This result is consistent with the discussion in Section \ref{sec:JIT-triggered packet generation}.
+The experimental results confirm that the JIT system is robust against preemption jitters: it effectively addresses the timing-imprecision issue and keeps ${W_c}$ stable at the target slack time ${ST}_{\rm{target}}$ \item The ${W_c}$ of $\rm{Baseline}_2$ wraps from the minimum to the maximum repeatedly.
 A packet may arrive at the FIFO buffer just slightly after the last transmission opportunity.
-In particular, the ${W_c}$ in $\rm{Baseline system}_2$ ranges from $0$ to the value of one TDMA frame duration. \item $\rm{Baseline system}_1$, without the clock-tick rate difference, has a more stable ${W_c}$ compared with that of $\rm{Baseline system}_2$.
-However, unlike the other systems, Baseline systems or JIT systems, the ${W_c}$ obtained in each experimental trial of $\rm{Baseline system}_1$ can be different and subject to randomness.
-For example, Fig. \ref{fig_9} (a) shows the results of three experiments for $\rm{Baseline system}_1$.
+In particular, the ${W_c}$ in $\rm{Baseline}_2$ ranges from $0$ to the value of one TDMA frame duration. \item $\rm{Baseline}_1$, without the clock-tick rate difference, has a more stable ${W_c}$ compared with that of $\rm{Baseline}_2$.
+However, unlike the other systems, Baseline systems or JIT systems, the ${W_c}$ obtained in each experimental trial of $\rm{Baseline}_1$ can be different and subject to randomness.
+For example, Fig. \ref{fig_9} shows the results of three experiments for $\rm{Baseline}_1$.
 These observed results are explained as follows.
-For $\rm{Baseline system}_1$, the moment the application layer generates a packet is not synchronized to the moment of the next transmission opportunity.
+For $\rm{Baseline}_1$, the moment the application layer generates a packet is not synchronized to the moment of the next transmission opportunity.
 Within the same experiment, the offset in packet-generation time and transmission opportunity is constant throughout since the application layer and the MAC layer use the same clock.
 However, the offset itself is random from experiment to experiment.
 Thus, depending on this random offset, the ${W_c}$ experienced is also random and ranges from zero to one TDMA frame duration.
-Overall, the average value of $\rm{Baseline system}_1$'s ${W_c}$, which is half of a TDMA frame duration, is much larger than the stable ${W_c}$ of $\rm{JIT system}_1$. \end{enumerate} This result convinces us that the JIT-triggered packet generation mechanism maintains good synchronization between the JIT middleware and the TDMA MAC layer, addressing the clock-offset issue and ensuring each packet can be transmitted at the desired time.
+Overall, the average value of $\rm{Baseline}_1$'s ${W_c}$, which is half of a TDMA frame duration, is much larger than the stable ${W_c}$ of $\rm{JIT}_1$. \end{enumerate} This result convinces us that the JIT-triggered packet generation mechanism maintains good synchronization between the JIT middleware and the TDMA MAC layer, addressing the clock-offset issue and ensuring each packet can be transmitted at the desired time.